 So on the run up to Fathers’ Day (I will happily accept random presents!), I thought that I would do a post as to the specific ” Difficulties of being Dad “, which are problems that mums don’t have to cope with!

-Being the only man in playgroups
+Being the only dad in playgroups

-A main reason why I started to blog was a time when I was the only male adult within a playgroup containing 40 children – it was a horrible experience and certainly made me question how inclusive society was.
+A main reason why I started to blog was a time when I was the only male adult within a playgroup containing 40 children.
+It was a horrible experience and certainly made me question how inclusive society was.
 It wasn’t a regular playgroup for us, but it was very uncomfortable for me, and I felt as though I was on show somewhat.
 I wrote about it here.
 As such, if you come across a situation, smile, say hi, and it will make a huge difference.

 On the plus side, the queue for the toilets was non-existent!!!!